Matt McCay | Head Coach

 Alma Mater: UNC Chapel Hill 2006

-Coach Matt McCay became the head baseball coach at Brevard College in June of 2010, and his first season at the helm was the spring of 2011.
-Coach McCay came to Brevard College after serving as an assistant coach for the University of North Carolina Tar Heels from 2007-2010, and has started to lay the foundation of a championship program in his time leading the Tornados.
+Coach Matt McCay became the head baseball coach at Brevard College in June of 2010 and is entering his sixth season leading the Tornados' program.
+Coach McCay came to Brevard College after serving as an assistant coach for the University of North Carolina Tar Heels from 2007-2010.

 McCay skippered the Tornados to a berth in the South Atlantic Conference Tournament in 2015 with a 13-16 mark in league play.
 Hunter Donaldson became Brevard's first-ever Daktronics All-Region selection, earning first team honors at the utility pitcher position and appearing on the All-America ballot.
 Donaldson was also an honorable mention selection as a starting pitcher, while Bennett Hixson was named second team all-state as a reliever by the North Carolina Collegiate Sports Information Association.
 J.D.
 Chaplain was named SAC Baseball Scholar-Athlete of the Year for his work on the field, in the classroom, and in the community.